callmeizaz/innoloft-assesment/README.md

 # innoloft-assesment

-#### Example:

-This project is assesment.
+This project is an assesment.
 Users can filter see products and edit it.

 ## Installation and Setup Instructions